cassiozen/mithryn-ttrpg/campaign.md

 As a Witness: His dreams of the amulet make him a rare mortal who has felt its presence, though he only understands fragments.

-### Hooks

-The Unmarked Crate: One of Trahald’s hidden relics has gone missing.
-Was it stolen, or did he plant it deliberately?

-The Road South: He invites the PCs to join his caravan, but warns that inquisitors have been watching more closely this year.

-The Cave Sealed: The cave where he dreamed has collapsed — but Trahald insists something still stirs within, and asks the PCs to help unearth it.

 ## Tomael of the Hollow Ways